.FLYINGHEAD PRODUCT REVIEW

 Installation is straightforward.
 Download the zip file, which contains the single game file, synchronize the game file to your Palm, and you’re ready to play.
 The game is large, taking up nearly two megabytes on my handheld, but this is because the graphics are simply outstanding.
 Figure A, taken on my Zire 72, shows the game’s startup screen.
 I was really impressed by how clean and precise the graphics are.

-Word Monaco's graphics are beautiful. (click for larger image)
+.FIGPAIR A Word Monaco’s graphics are beautiful.

 The sound effects are quite nice as well.
 The game plays a vaguely Parisian melody when it starts or you go to the setup screen, but only for a few seconds so it’s not intrusive.
 During the game there are sounds as well, but there is an option to turn off all sounds.